Education is a fundamental building block for individual opportunity and economic growth.

 Several digital education initiatives have been carried out at selected schools to help the students prepare for this fast-changing landscape.
 We are also a supporter of the national-scale initiative such as the My Digital Maker Fair.

 While tuition is a choice to complement formal education provided in schools, it is often seen as a luxury to underprivileged families and students living in rural areas.
-As part of our efforts to help narrow the education gap between urban and rural students, Yayasan UEM had in 2018 and 2019 struck a partnership with Yayasan Pelajaran MARA where we covered the cost of tuition for 2,100 students from 10 different states in Malaysia who needed the extra classes in key subjects such as Mathematics and English.
+As part of our efforts to help narrow the education gap between urban and rural students, we form partnerships with several parties in providing tuition to underprivileged students in key subjects such as Mathematics, Bahasa Melayu, Science and English.
+To date, over 3,000 students from 10 different states in Malaysia benefited from Yayasan UEM’s tuition programme.